 - Decreased appetite

-The Control of Stimulant Drugs in the US
+The Control of Stimulant Drugs in the United States

 Several stimulants have no medical use in the United States but have a high possibility for harmful use.
 They are controlled in Schedule I. Some prescription stimulants are not controlled, and some, like tobacco and caffeine, don’t require a prescription.